 • Only 1 Minute Setup!

-• 20+ Custom Themes & Matching Invites
+• 80+ Custom Themes & Matching Invites

-• Use Any Online Registries You Want
+• Use Any Online Registry

-• Send Unlimited Matching Invites and Updates
+• Send Unlimited Invites and Updates

 • Baby Shower Games with Scoreboards, Give Prizes!

 A virtual baby shower also has the advantage of being held over a longer period of time.
 Guests can drop in and leave messages, gifts, or words of encouragement and health in the weeks and months leading up to the live shower.

 As for planning the live event, guests will understand if they need to wake up a little early or stay up a little late to make the party, but they may not be so happy about a chat scheduled for 2 AM.
 The priority consideration should go to the parents-to-be, as they need all the rest they can get before the baby arrives.
 Mom’s energy may also be starting to wane, so allowing her much-needed rest is super important.

-So while a virtual shower still takes planning and consideration, it offers you the extra flexibility you need to hold the gathering or event your way.
+While a virtual shower still takes planning and consideration, it offers you the extra flexibility you need to hold the gathering or event your way.

 Possible Reasons to Have a Baby Shower Early